Want Famly for £1? Book a demo now to claim your summer offer

 • Plenty of space

 How to do it: Take some time to develop a varied playlist filled with music that conveys different moods.
-Consider classical music from a variety of composers and modern music from different decades.
-Explain to the children that they way they feel can often be expressed in music, and answer any questions they may have.
-Then play them different songs and ask them how the music makes them feel and what moods they think go with each song.
+Explain to the children that the way they feel can often be expressed in music, then play them different songs and ask them how the music makes them feel.
 Take this exercise a step further by having the children express the emotions they’re feeling through dance and movement.

 Source: Scary Mommy